gongminmin/ImpulseDrive/README.md

 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 In Star Trek universe, impulse drive is a propulsion system of spacecrafts for interplanetary travel.
-This project is trying to design a real world impulse drive.
+This project is trying to design a real-world impulse drive.
 The basic characteristics of this engine are

 * Electric propulsion
 * Large thrust